WeiYufei/master/PolyTrend_web-based_system/demoStorage/README.txt

 ####################################################################################################################################
-# EXPLANATION of files in PolyTrendMatrices.zip
+# EXPLANATION of the files in PolyTrendMatrices.zip
 # Yufei Wei, Lund University
 # weiyufei2014@outlook.com